- How can I get a library card?

 A patron may check out 5 DVDs or Blu-Ray and 10 music CD’s in a single day.
 A patron may have no more than 10 DVDs or Blu-Ray and 20 music CD’s on their borrower’s record at any one time.

-Most books check out for 21 days, but new fiction books, movies, and magazines can only be checked out for 7 days.
+Most books check out for 28 days, but movies, and magazines can only be checked out for 7 days.
 Check out the list of borrowing periods for more detailed information.

 You may check out materials if you present a valid photo ID.
 Materials cannot be checked out without a library card or valid photo ID.